Django Admin

 Note

 When prompted, type your username (lowercase, no spaces), email address, and password.
-Don’t worry that you can’t see the password you’re typing in – that’s how its supposed to be, for security.
+Don’t worry that you can’t see the password you’re typing in – that’s how it’s supposed to be, for security.
 Type it in and press enter to continue.
 The output should look like this (where the username and email should be your own ones):

 Username: flourpower